An Enemy of the People: Act I

 Dr. Thomas Stockmann is the medical officer of a recently opened spa in a small town.
 The play begins with a dinner party hosted by Dr. Stockmann and his wife, Katrine.
 The dinner guests include Dr. Stockmann's brother Peter (the mayor) and Hovstad (the editor of the newspaper).
 Peter asks Stockmann about a rumor that Hovstad is about to print an article the doctor wrote regarding the spa baths.
 Dr. Stockmann is evasive about the nature of this article, and Peter leaves.
-Petra, Dr. Stockmann's daughter, brings in a letter containing lab test results confirming Dr. Stockmann's suspicions that the spa water is contaminated with bacteria, and Hovstad agrees to print Dr. Stockmann's article, although revealing the truth may force the baths to shut down, with negative repercussions for the town's economy.
-Dr. Stockmann has mixed reactions to these events but ultimately rejoices about preventing the harm that the contaminated water would have caused.
+Petra, Dr. Stockmann's daughter, brings in a letter containing laboratory test results confirming Dr. Stockmann's suspicions that the spa water is contaminated with bacteria, and Hovstad agrees to print Dr. Stockmann's article, although revealing the truth may force the baths to shut down, with negative repercussions for the town's economy.
+Dr. Stockmann has mixed reactions to these events, but ultimately rejoices about preventing the harm that the contaminated water would have caused.

 Act II

-The next morning Morten Kiil, Dr. Stockmann's father-in-law, stops by to congratulate him on what Kiil believes is an elaborate prank, since Kiil thinks the notion that the baths are tainted is too ridiculous to be believed, especially not by the mayor.
+The next morning, Morten Kiil, Dr. Stockmann's father-in-law, stops by to congratulate him on what Kiil believes is an elaborate prank, since Kiil thinks the notion that the baths are tainted is too ridiculous to be believed, especially not by the mayor.
 Hovstad and the printer Aslaksen visit to reinforce their commitment to the doctor and extend their gratitude; the newspaper wants to confront the government of the town and expose its corruption, and this opportunity is a good start.

 Peter arrives and tells Dr. Stockmann that if he selfishly proceeds to publish this article, he will be partially culpable for the town's ruin.
 Peter urges Dr. Stockmann to think of the bigger picture, retract the article, and solve the problem in a quieter way.
-Dr. Stockmann refuses; Peter warns of terrible consequences for him and his family.
+Dr. Stockmann refuses; Peter warns of terrible consequences for his family and him.

 Act III

-In the newspaper office, Hovstad and the sub-editor, Billing, discuss the pros and cons of running Dr. Stockmann's article.
+In the newspaper office, Hovstad and the subeditor, Billing, discuss the pros and cons of running Dr. Stockmann's article.
 Dr. Stockmann arrives and tells them to print the article, but they begin questioning how valuable it is to expose the government in this way, concluding that printing this article will do more harm than good, because of its likely effect on the town's economy.
 Peter Stockmann appears with a statement of his own, intended to reassure the public about the safety of the spa baths, and the newspaper agrees to print it.
 Desperate, Dr. Stockmann decides that he does not need the paper to print anything and that he can fight this battle on his own.
 He decides to call a town meeting and spread the information that way.
 Although Katrine Stockmann realizes that her husband is risking his reputation, she stands by him.